phukon/project-athena-react/README.md

 ## A platform for listing question papers, academic resources and college events.

-- Headless cms
+- Headless cms for content delivery
+- node.js for users management

 ## Future Development
-- Use of environment variables
-- Hide the API key.
 - Set up the Alumni section
 - Set up servers in the campus
-- Improve the design and layout of the website.
-- Implement using ReactJS-Tailwind or NextJS-Tailwind.
 - O-Auth
 - Blog